Non-wellfounded parsimonious proofs and non-uniform complexity: Introduction

 The fundamental result of~\cite{MazzaT15} is that, when endowed with restricted second-order quantifiers, the logic $\mathsf{PL}$ (resp.~$\mathsf{nuPL}$) characterises the class $\ptime$ of problems decidable in polynomial time (resp.~the class $\ppoly$ of problems decidable by polynomial size families of circuits)\footnote{ Despite not explicitly stated in~\cite{MazzaT15}, the characterisation of $\ptime$ is a direct byproduct. }.
-On the one hand, the infinitely branching rule can be used to encode streams, hence to model Turing machines querying an \emph{advice}~\cite{arora_barak_2009}; on the other hand, the absence of digging and contraction induces a polynomial bound on normalisation.
+On the one hand, the infinitely branching rule $\nuprule$ can be used to encode streams, hence to model Turing machines querying an \emph{advice}~\cite{arora_barak_2009}; on the other hand, the absence of digging and contraction induces a polynomial bound on normalisation.

-The analysis of parsimonious logic conducted in~\cite{Mazza14, Mazza15,MazzaT15} reveals that fixed point definitions of the exponentials are better behaving when digging and contraction are discarded.
-However, these results rely on the co-absorption rule ($\wnbrule$ in \Cref{fig:sequent-system-pll}) which is not admissible in $\mathsf{LL}$.
-Proper subsystems of $\mathsf{LL}$ (free of the co-absorption rule) admitting a stream-based interpretation of the exponentials have been provided in \cite{CSL}, where the authors define \emph{parsimonious linear logic} ($\mathsf{PLL}$) and its non-uniform version, called \emph{non-uniform parsimonious linear logic} ($\mathsf{nuPLL}$). {Furthermore, the authors recast $\mathsf{PLL}$ and $\mathsf{nuPLL}$ in a non-wellfounded framework by identifying appropriate global conditions that duly reflect the proof-theoretic features of these systems.
-As a result, they introduce \emph{regular parsimonious linear logic} ($\mathsf{rPLL}$), defined in terms of regular non-wellfounded proofs, and \emph{weakly regular parsimonious linear logic} ($\mathsf{wrPLL}$), where regularity is relaxed to model non-uniform computation.
-The main contribution of~\cite{CSL} is a \emph{continuous cut-elimination theorem} for $\mathsf{rPLL}$ and $\mathsf{wrPLL}$, i.e., a cut-elimination result in a \mbox{non-wellfounded setting}.
+The analysis of parsimonious logic conducted in~\cite{Mazza14, Mazza15,MazzaT15} reveals that fixed point-based definitions of the exponentials are better behaving when digging and contraction are discarded.
+However, these results rely on the co-absorption rule ({$\ocbrule$} in \Cref{fig:exponantial-rules-functorial-non-uniform-conditional}) which is not admissible in $\mathsf{LL}$.
+Proper subsystems of $\mathsf{LL}$ (free of the co-absorption rule) admitting a stream-based interpretation of the exponentials have been provided in our previous work~\cite{CSL}, where we have defined \emph{parsimonious linear logic} ($\mathsf{PLL}$) and its non-uniform version, called \emph{non-uniform parsimonious linear logic} ($\mathsf{nuPLL}$).
+Furthermore, in this work we also recast $\mathsf{PLL}$ and $\mathsf{nuPLL}$ in a non-wellfounded framework $\nwpllprop$ by identifying appropriate global conditions that duly reflect the proof-theoretic features of these systems.
+As a result, we introduced \emph{regular parsimonious linear logic} ($\mathsf{rPLL}^\infty$), defined in terms of regular non-wellfounded proofs, and \emph{weakly regular parsimonious linear logic} ($\mathsf{wrPLL}^\infty$), where regularity is relaxed to model non-uniform computation.
+The main contribution of~\cite{CSL} is a \emph{continuous cut elimination theorem} for $\mathsf{rPLL}^\infty$ and $\mathsf{wrPLL}^\infty$, obtained by applying a novel cut elimination technique in the \mbox{non-wellfounded setting}.